WiproOpenSource/openapphack/README.md

 ### Contributing to this project

-You can start contributing to this project by starting your own openapphack-vm or openapphack-cluster project as mentioned below.
+You can start contributing to this project by joining in on any of the openapphack projects mentioned above.

 #### How do you start your openapphack project?

-You begin by forking an [openapphack-vm](https://github.com/WiproOpenSourcePractice/openapphack-vm/) and follow the instructions mentioned [here](https://github.com/WiproOpenSourcePractice/openapphack-vm/blob/master/README.md)
+This section is currently being revamped as openapphack project is being reorganized to enable greated community participation.

-Please join the community @ https://groups.google.com/forum/#!forum/openapphack.
+Please join the community @ https://groups.google.com/forum/#!forum/openapphack , to know more about the project.

 If you have any questions/suggestions please email to [openapphack-queries@googlegroups.com](mailto:openapphack-queries@googlegroups.com)